Quickly Launch Websites & Shortcuts Using Text Macros

 Visit Websites Quickly by Setting Custom Keywords

-If you’re a bit lost and don’t know what a text macro is, it’s essentially an abbreviation which when recognised by a software performs a particular task.
+If you’re a bit lost and don’t know what a text macro is, it’s essentially an abbreviation which when recognized by a software performs a particular task.
 In this case, a small abbreviation can easily be used to launch websites with lengthy URLs.

 For example, let’s take this website Gtricks.